UNH Law Announces the Warren B. Rudman Center for Justice, Leadership and Public Policy Campaign

 In creating the Rudman Center, UNH Law is embarking on a bold course to shape a new generation of leaders.
 They will be selected for their experience, and their potential, to carry forth the key values of Warren Rudman's career in public service: a commitment to justice, a capacity for leadership, and a devotion to common sense, common purpose, and the common good.

 The hallmark of the Rudman Center will be the Rudman Fellows program, which will select two entering law students each year and develop their interest and skills in public policy.
-The Rudman Fellows will be granted tuition exemptions, summer scholarships, and one-year post-graduate fellowships that will place them in organizations that exemplify the mission of the Rudman Center, such as the Concord Coalition and the New Hampshire Attorney General's office.
-In exchange for these opportunities, Rudman Fellows will be required to work for at least three years in government or public interest positions.
+These Rudman Fellows will be granted tuition exemptions and summer fellowships that will place them in organizations that exemplify the mission of the Rudman Center, such as the Concord Coalition and the New Hampshire Attorney General's office.

 The Warren B. Rudman Chair for Public Policy and Justice will be a leading legal scholar of legislative policy and administrative law, who will have a major voice in policy discussions and will oversee the training of the Rudman Center's law students.